 We use fennel that comes in a jar in the spice section of a supermarket as a tea.
 Use a teaspoon of it per cup.
 It has a mild sweet licorice flavor and it is good for colic, indigestion, bloat, gas, and stomache and is a natural relaxant.

 I slice the white part of a fresh fennel bulb into sticks and dip it in good olive oil with some cracked black pepper as a snack.
 It is also great in salads.
 But I don't like to eat the green stalky part.

 I use fennel in the spice section jars, it give spaghetti a GREAT kick and everyone loves it.

 Actually even if my sauce is shhhh Ragu or store brand canned spaghetti sauce I add a tablespoon or

 Have you ever heard of adding fennel seed to your homemade spaghetti sauce?
 Is it any good?

 P.J. from Delaware

 My mother has always adds it to her homemade sauce and it is great.

 Fennel is one of the main spices used when making Italian sausage, it gives it that distinctive sweet flavor associated with Italian Sausage.
 I would think if you added it to a simple sauce it would give it a more well rounded Italian flavor.
-I usually use Italian sausage in mine so I don't add extra fennel, but if you were using other meat or making a vegetarian sauce I think a little fennel would give a more authentic flavor.
-Just my opinion of course!

 This is a frequent ingredient of italian food and has a distintive licorice-like flavor.
 Some folks don't like that, but it's worth a try.